MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/flappy-fly-swift.md

 ![](https://static.makegameswith.us/gamernews_images/YekaG7W71H/iOS Simulator Screen shot 10 Feb 2014 20.44.05.png)

-# The final steps: setting up collisons
+# The final steps: setting up collisions

 You are going to set up collision handling so that your game finally becomes as frustrating as *Flappy Bird*.
 Any good game needs to be unforgiving and frustrating, right?